KorenArver/igdb-search/README.md

 If you want to clone the project and run it on your own (localhost), you have to know that the application requires some secret account values related to the [IGDB API](https://www.igdb.com/api) which is required to make the app work.
 Of course, I didn't leave mine on the repository so if you want to use it with your own values, here's how to do :

-- Follow the instructions [here](https://api-docs.igdb.com/#about) to create an account
+- Follow the instructions [here](https://api-docs.igdb.com/#about) to create an account and authenticate.
 - Create a file named `.env` in the `server/` folder and fill it with the following (and the relevant replacements):

 ```